Social

 Disaster prevention initiatives

-Implementing lessons learned from past incidents, the Bridgestone Group created the Disaster Prevention Global Guidelines, which focus on emergency drills, including firefighting drills and electrical wiring inspections.
-As with injuries, the Group shares information on fire accidents and any subsequent measures taken to prevent similar accidents throughout the Group.
-The Group also designated September 8 as Bridgestone Group Disaster Prevention Day.
+Disaster prevention is another key safety value for Bridgestone.
+Based on lessons learned from past incidents, Bridgestone created the Disaster Prevention Global Guidelines, which focus on emergency drills, including firefighting drills, and electrical wiring inspections.
+As with injuries, Bridgestone shares information on accidents involving fire and any subsequent measures taken to prevent similar accidents throughout the Group.
+Bridgestone also designated September 8 as Bridgestone Group Disaster Prevention Day.
 All company worksites conduct emergency drills every year on that day.

-Moving forward, the Bridgestone Group will continue to work on improving fire prevention in the workplace by including fire risk mitigation in the new safety policy.
-The Group plans to establish fire risk assessment as part of the Bridgestone global safety management system standards, which will be implemented at the SBU and worksite levels.
-The fire risk assessment will enable each site to identify and mitigate fire risks from both internal and external sources.
+Moving forward, Bridgestone will continue to work on improving fire prevention in the workplace by including fire risk mitigation in the new safety policy.
+Bridgestone established fire risk assessments as part of the Bridgestone Global Safety Management System Standards, which are being implemented at SBU and worksite levels.
+The assessments will enable each site to identify and mitigate fire risks from both internal and external sources.

 Global Disaster Prevention Center